Travel Tourism (TRVL) Courses

 TRVL3035 Tour Management Operations

 This course is designed for students planning careers in tour guiding or tour operations.
 Topics include tour operations, components of a tour, tour management positions, characteristics of professional tour guides, the psychology of tour management and internal communications.
-The culmination of this course is a tour to a selected international destination, where each student researches, negotiates and develops a highly anticipated journey.
+The culmination of this course is a tour to a selected destination, where each student researches, negotiates and develops a highly anticipated journey.

 Prerequisite(s): TRVL2010, junior status.